Experience the Planetarium to learn about astronomy

 Explore the stars without trekking far from home - for a price that's out of this world: Free!
 The planetarium offers free public shows on Wednesday and Friday evenings when the college is in session.
 Shows are hosted by resident astronomer Dr. Craig Joseph and feature live narration with images displayed by computer-controlled projectors.

 The planetarium comfortably seats 46, and admission is on a walk-in basis (first-come, first-served).
 No reservations are required.
 Planetarium shows last approximately 45 minutes, and no one can be admitted after the show begins.
-Children are welcome as long as they are 5 or older.
+Children are welcome but must be at least 5 or older.
 Following the Wednesday evening planetarium shows, visitors are invited to the observation deck for telescope viewing (weather permitting).

 ROOFTOP OBSERVATORY